-The OUR CITY 2041 OCP review will be undertaken over three years, starting in early 2014.
+The OUR CITY 2041 OCP review was undertaken in just over three years, starting in early 2014.
 Year one focused on conducting background research and community engagement, including the Traveling Community Workshop.
 These activities built on the principles set in Envision 2032 (the City’s Integrated Community Sustainability Plan).
-Year two (2015) will focus on drafting the vision, goals, policies and land use designation map.
-Year three (2016) will focus on drafting and adopting the document.
-Each of these components will be reviewed by Council and Council’s committees, the community, and other stakeholders.
+Year two focused on drafting the vision, goals, policies and land use designation map.
+Year three focused on drafting and adopting the document.
+Each of these components was reviewed by Council and Council’s committees, the community, and other stakeholders.

 Review of Existing Policy: Staff has reviewed the existing OCP and other related policy to identify what should be kept in the new OCP and where there are policy gaps that need to be filled and innovative approaches that could be applied.

 This review was done for each of the general planning policy areas (i.e. Community Well-Being, Economy, Energy, Environment, Hazard, Heritage, Housing, Parks/Recreation, Culture, Transportation, Urban Design, Utilities).
 Consultants contributed to some background research and mapping.

 Statistical Research and Analysis: In support of the OCP, staff have conducted an update of city statistics and projections out to 2041.
 This included data related to population, employment, and land use.

 The OCP Review was launched through the Traveling Community Workshop.
 This workshop "traveled" through the city to different venues.
 Community members were invited to drop-in to any of the events, which featured a variety of activities to engage the public in sharing what is important to them about our city.
 A summary of the workshop outputs have been posted online on this page.
 We used the workshop outputs to help develop the draft OCP vision statement and policy area goals.